Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 **Note**
 ```
-- Please make sure you have copy modules from CLIP4Clip https://github.com/ArrowLuo/CLIP4Clip/tree/master/modules into feature_extractor/modules
+- Please make sure you have copied modules from CLIP4Clip https://github.com/ArrowLuo/CLIP4Clip/tree/master/modules into feature_extractor/modules.
-- Please make sure you have downloaded rgb_imagenet.pt into feature_extractor/pretrained
+- Please make sure you have downloaded rgb_imagenet.pt into feature_extractor/pretrained.
-- Please change args in each notebook based on requirement e.g,. args.msvd = False for MSR-VTT and args.msvd = True for MSVD
+- Please change args in each notebook based on requirement e.g,. args.msvd = False for MSR-VTT and args.msvd = True for MSVD.
 ```

 ## CLIP-based features
 Steps:
-1. Train CLIP4Clip based on https://github.com/ArrowLuo/CLIP4Clip and put the best model in the **pretrained** folder
+1. Train CLIP4Clip based on https://github.com/ArrowLuo/CLIP4Clip and put the best model in the **pretrained** folder.
-   - For MSR-VTT, we use 6513 clips for training, 497 clips for validation and 2990 clips for testing when training the CLIP4Clip
+   - For MSR-VTT, we use 6513 clips for training, 497 clips for validation and 2990 clips for test when training the CLIP4Clip.
+   - For MSVD, we use 1200 clips for training, 100 clips for validation and 670 clips for test when training the CLIP4Clip.
-2. Extract the CLIP-based features by using **clip4clip_theta_2_feature_extraction.ipynb**
+2. Extract the CLIP-based features by using **clip4clip_theta_2_feature_extraction.ipynb**.

 ## Features of Grid-based Action Graph and Object-based Action Graph
 ### Grid Based Action Graph
 Steps:
-1. Extract grid node by using **grid_node_theta_1_feature_extractor.ipynb**
+1. Extract grid node by using **grid_node_theta_1_feature_extractor.ipynb**.
-2. Extract spatial action graph by using **grid_based_spatial_action_graph.ipynb**
+2. Extract spatial action graph by using **grid_based_spatial_action_graph.ipynb**.
-3. Extract temporal action graph by using **temporal_similarity_graph.ipynb**
+3. Extract temporal action graph by using **temporal_similarity_graph.ipynb**.
 4. Create the grid based action graph:

    - run **action_spatio_temporal_graph_feature_extractor.ipynb** then ,